tessamcdonnel/STAT-217-R-Course/chapter2.md

 #Use appropriate function to find last 6 entries of mtcars

-#Use appropriate function to find the variables of mtcars
+#Use appropriate function to find the variable names of mtcars

 #Use appropriate function to find the dimension of mtcars
 ```